johndohoneyjr/Pod-Scaling/README.md

 ```
 The HPA controller will increase and decrease the number of replicas (by updating the Deployment) to maintain an average CPU utilization across all Pods of 50%.
 The Deployment then updates the ReplicaSet - this is part of how all Deployments work in Kubernetes - and then the ReplicaSet either adds or removes Pods based on the change to its .spec.

 Next, see how the autoscaler reacts to increased load.
 To do this, you'll start a different Pod to act as a client.
 The container within the client Pod runs in an infinite loop, sending queries to the php-apache service.
+Use the cluster-ip from: kubectl get service for the wget command in the load test pod

 ```